schaiane/Getting-and-Cleaning-Data/README.md

 ## Peer Assessment

-This is a step-by-step about how to run to code for the peer assessment
+This is a step-by-step on how to run to code for the peer assessment

 ### Step 1 - Downloading and saving the file